 Coupon – Use code MSA3 to save $3 off your first Japan Crate Premium, Doki Doki Crate, Umai Crate, or Kira Kira Crate

 Value Breakdown: This box is $30 a month with free shipping.
 I received seven ramen bowls which come to an average of $4.29 per item.

 Check out all of the Umai Crate Reviews to get more information on this subscription.
 Check out all of our Food Subscription Boxes in the Subscription Box List.
 Rate, review, and follow this subscription on the Umai Crate profile page.

-What was your favorite ramen dish this month from Umai Crate?
+What was your favorite bowl from the July Umai Crate?

 How do subscribers rate Umai Crate?

 Never miss a post: get email alerts about Umai Crate!